An Empirically Fast Las Vegas Algorithm for Algebraic Shifting

-We have also made a comparison with our implementation of the Monte--Carlo algorithm with the \Macaulay based implementation of Keehn \cite{M2ExtShifting}.
+For the sake of completeness, we have also made a comparison with our implementation of the Monte Carlo algorithm with the \Macaulay based implementation of Keehn \cite{M2ExtShifting}.
 We ran our comparison on the examples of \cref{tab:timing-surfaces}.
-The statistics (measured in seconds) of the running times of our implementation are the following, average 0.00626, longest 0.01159, shortest 0.00118, median 0.00608.
+The statistics (measured in seconds) of the running times of our implementation are the following, average 0.000661, longest 0.00108, shortest 0.000138, median 0.000671.
 The implementation of Keehn has the following statistics, average 0.09763, longest 0.12931, shortest 0.02138, median 0.10941.
-Notably the implementation in \OSCAR is an order of magnitude faster.
+Notably the implementation in \OSCAR is two orders of magnitude faster.